MbuguaCaleb/Flask-FeedBack-Application/ReadMe.md

 Class instance is used to create a table via an ORM!!
 A class always needs a constructor which is the initializer!!

+(f)f strings are like template literals in javascript

+(g)Sending mails with Mailtrap is awesome.depending on the server the credentials slightly change..example mailtrap and gmail

 ```